Exchange program on hold until further notice.

 Exchange program returns in 2024.

-The Sister City Youth Exchange offers Whistler students invaluable cross-cultural learning opportunities, immersing in traditions, history, language, and present day geography during a visit to Karuizawa, Japan.
+The Sister City Youth Exchange offers Whistler students invaluable cross-cultural learning opportunities, immersing in traditions, history, language, and present-day geography during a visit to Karuizawa, Japan.

 Whistler has been the proud Sister City of Karuizawa for twenty years.
 The relationship strengthens economic and cultural ties and promotes tourism.
-The Youth Exchange program is one part of Whistler’s partnership with Karuizawa.Â
+The Youth Exchange program is one part of Whistler’s partnership with Karuizawa

 Program Information:

-- Participation in school and community activities,
+• Participation in school or community activities

 Youth must in Grade 8 or Grade 9 and reside in Whistler full-time to be eligible to apply.